-It remains unclear how SAMS will deal with the disparate precedents that it inherits from MOFCOM, the NDRC and SAIC.
-With the leadership of SAMS coming from SAIC, it is expected that some procedures will change.
-It is unclear, though, how the former MOFCOM or the NDRC teams will adjust their merger reviews or antitrust investigations within SAMS.
+It remains unclear how SAMR will deal with the disparate precedents that it inherits from MOFCOM, the NDRC and SAIC.
+With the leadership of SAMR coming from SAIC, it is expected that some procedures will change.
+It is unclear, though, how the former MOFCOM or the NDRC teams will adjust their merger reviews or antitrust investigations within SAMR.

 There should be a single approach to leniency for companies that volunteer incriminating evidence of a violation.
 This should be particularly helpful for leniency applicants when timing and procedure are key to enjoying the benefits granted by the AML.

 Moreover, it is expected that integration of the three authorities will address inconsistencies in how resources are allocated in enforcing the AML.
 Prolonged investigations or approval processes have been attributed to manpower shortages at the authorities.
 This has been a major concern since the AML came into effect in 2008.
 With all antitrust matters under a single agency, SAMR will have more flexibility in allocating staffing based on changes in the flow of matters and based on the agency's policy direction.
 The integration should also enable greater knowledge and information exchange among staff working on the various antitrust matters.
 This may further improve the efficiency and quality of handling complex antitrust matters.

 Potential Exposure to Broader Antitrust Scrutiny